 Lower School Curriculum

-We strive to create a learning environment that is joyful, engaging, challenging and multi-faceted.
+We strive to create a learning environment that is joyful, engaging, challenging, and multi-faceted.
 It is a place where students grow in confidence and independence within a broad program where they feel safe to take intellectual risks and grow.
-With basic academic skills built upon responsibility, creativity, problem solving and hands-on learning, we endeavor to teach the “whole” child.
+With basic academic skills built upon responsibility, creativity, problem-solving, and hands-on learning, we endeavor to teach the “whole” child.
 Co-curricular teachers tap into the various interests and talents of the students as they work closely with the homeroom teacher to meet the needs of the class and grade.
-Being a part of a community of learners where students work together, respect differences is a critical element to the second, third, fourth, and fifth grade experiences.
+Being a part of a community of learners where students work together and respect differences is a critical element to the first, second, third, fourth, and fifth grade experiences.

 - Fine and Performing Arts

 - Global Languages

 Artistic expression and art fundamentals are critical aspects of the first and second grade art curricula.
 At these stages, students are exposed to techniques, specifics artists, and great works of art, as well as key elements of art including: line, shape, form, space, texture, value, and color.
 Students often study important works of art and then practice the techniques unique to creating a similar piece of art.
 Key aspects of the experience include: developing a sense of aesthetic judgment and color theory, understanding how visual arts relate to history and culture, and showing appreciation of the creative works of self and others.
 SMART Board and iPad technology are used in the classroom to enrich understandings and to offer a unique form of multi-media art-based experiences.